 Your cart is currently empty!

-A Relaxing Weekend in Chesapeake City, MD
+Top Things To Do in Chesapeake City, MD

 Chesapeake City is a small town with no railroad or traffic lights located on the Chesapeake & Delaware (C&D) Canal, one of the worldโs busiest commercial shipping canals.
 This small town makes for a great day trip by car or is a wonderful stop for boats traveling the east coast or on the Great Loop.
 Prepare to enjoy a low-key day enjoying the C&D Canal and the townโs local history, while eating some great meals with waterfront views.